 - You can't stop dreaming of the custom controller scheme for the most personal gameplay, and to solve the How to use Xbox One controller on PC question forever.

-- Once you connect your Xbox controller to PC the game doesn’t recognize it.
+- Once you connect and get ready to use Xbox One controller on PC the game doesn’t recognize it.
 Even if it’s No Man’s Sky that came out a year ago and seems to work with top-popular gaming devices.

 For example, I had to make an Outlast 2 сontroller bindings config, because the gamepad wasn’t supported in my particular case.